7 Ways Project Manager Roles Are Changing

 7. Grasp business model

 Basically, you need to stay nimble on the job and always keep learning.
 Isn’t that always the case?
-The great thing about project management is that it is a flexible discipline and one that is always adaptive.
+The great thing about project management is that it is a flexible and adaptive discipline.

 Pro-Tip: You cannot initiate change as you might lead a military force with an order from on high, you have to lead a movement that captures your team’s imagination.
 Orders are yesterday’s steering wheel, so in today’s flatter business environment win people over to your perspective not through force, but positive persuasion.

-Take it further: In a previous video, Jennifer highlights in more detail the PDU requirements outlined as part of the new PMI changes in a previous video.
+Take it further: In a previous video, Jennifer highlights in more detail the PDU requirements outlined as part of the new PMI changes.

 Thanks for watching!